-NEET or National Eligibility cum Entrance Test is all set to take place on 13th September 2020.
-With preparations in full swing, candidates are trying every possible trick in the book to ace NEET and get entry into their dream medical colleges.
+NEET or National Eligibility cum Entrance Test 2020 was conducted on 13th September 2020 and 14th October 2020, results for the same was declared on 16th October 2020.
+Dates for NEET 2021 are released, it is scheduled to be conducted on 12th September 2021.
+With preparations in full swing for it, candidates are trying every possible trick in the book to ace NEET and get entry into their dream medical colleges.

 While preparing, students often stumble upon several questions, one such question is how many marks are required to clear NEET?
 With this article, we bring to you the answer to this question which students most often think about, in some cases, students ask this question before starting to prepare for NEET.

 By now, students must be well aware of the NEET exam pattern and marking scheme, and acquainted with the procedure that follows after the NEET results are declared.
 Candidates qualify NEET exams if they manage to clear the NEET cut-off announced.
 Every year the cut-off score varies, depending on various factors such as the number of candidates participating in NEET that year, the difficulty level of the paper, the highest marks scored (by the topper) for the year etc. For instance, NEET 2019 was deemed to be an easier paper relatively, hence the cut-off followed suit and was expected to be high.
 One is expected to score in the range of the cut-off specified to qualify the exam and get admitted under the All India Quota.

 Results of NEET 2020 too had many students surpassing the 600 mark.
 Hence, cut-off too was in accordance.

 - NEET Chemistry MCQ